- Chase issues the Marriott Bonvoy Bold™ Credit Card (review), which is the no annual fee personal card

 - The Boundless Card offers an anniversary free night valid at a property costing up to 35,000 points per night (rather than 50,000 points)

-- Both cards offer premium internet and 15 elite nights towards status
+- Both cards offer premium internet and 15 elite nights towards status (you can only receive this benefit once across all Marriott co-brand personal credit cards)

 - The Brilliant Card offers a Priority Pass membership, Global Entry/TSA Pre-Check credit, and a $300 Marriott credit